KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

-### Customize a specific locale
+### Customize a localized Pro service

 Service that inherit ``KeyboardCallout/StandardService`` can use ``KeyboardCalloutService/tryRegisterLocalizedService(_:)`` or the ``Keyboard/Services`` convenient ``Keyboard/Services/tryRegisterLocalizedCalloutService(_:)`` function to register a custom service for a certain locale.

-For instance, this is how you could make KeyboardKit Pro use  a custom service for ``Foundation/Locale/german`` locales:
+For instance, this is how you could make KeyboardKit Pro use a custom service for ``Foundation/Locale/german``:

 ```swift
 class MyCustomGermanService: KeyboardCallout.ProService.German { ... }